thomhines/interactive-media-i/Day 04.md

 3. **Design Comps**

 	I want to see at least **three (3)** unique and distinct directions of design here, with as much detail as you can get.
 You should be looking at layout, color, type, etc. Start to consider which [web fonts](http://www.google.com/fonts/) would work well in your designs.
 These three directions can all come from the same set of wireframes, or from a couple if you want still want to explore your underlying design decisions.
 You aren't obligated to, but consider making your designs to fit a screen that is 1024px wide (and make your Photoshop file as tall as you need to fit all your content).
 These, as with all homework, should be posted to the blog.

+4. **Codecademy EXTRA CREDIT x 2!!!!***

+	One more chance for a paltry amount of extra credit.
+Complete the "CSS Selectors" and/or "CSS Positioning" courses in the [Web Fundamentals track on Codecademy](https://www.codecademy.com/learn/web), post a screenshot of the completed lesson(s)  to the blog, and then give a friend a high five.